My post scaffolder for Jekyll

 Jekyll has something called categories and something called tags.
 I cannot really tell them apart but I’m using tags on my blog.
 So I went through the script and replaced “category(ies)” with “tag(s)”.

-Tags goes in the front matter and should be listed one tag per line, each line starting with a dash (“-“).
+Tags go in the front matter and should be listed one tag per line, each line starting with a dash (“-“).
 This caused me some problems and I had to do some hair pulling and scratching of cheek to get it to work.

-Here’s the gist (pun intended) of it
+Here’s the gist (pun intended) of it:

-• Line 100 to 103 is where the magic happens.
-This is where we write the tags to the file echo "tags:" >> $filename
+• Lines 100 to 103 is where the magic happens.
+This is where we write the tags to the file.

 • Line 101 writes the first part, notice how the line doesn’t end with a quotation.
 This is how you do newlines in a string on OSX.
-Very ugly in my mind… Moving on.

-• The final part of line 103 just writes it out to the $filename
+• The final part of line 103 just writes it out to the $filename.

 Using the script

-When I first used the script I was a bit surprised, because I thought that you just executed the script at the prompt.
-Apparently you have to send it to the bash command.
+When I first used the script I was a bit surprised because I thought that you just executed the script at the prompt.
+Apparently, you have to send it to the bash command.
 Like this:

 bash scaffold_post "A post title"